 Oh my what a great group of ukulele strummers, instructors and aloha everywhere!
 Had a funtastic time in my workshops of over 200 people, interested in Hawaiian music on the ukulele, the history and language of the islands.
 I was blown away by the attendance and support by the vendors, The Nuggett Hotel, Instructors and Performers, most of all the attendees Mahalo piha to Doug Reynolds, a wonderful weekend of aloha all around, a nice drive up to Reno too! (photos/video coming soon)

 What a fantastic, enthusiastic, exciting group of musically talented and smart elementary students, grades K-3 that I got to meet in Boston!
-All 400 of them, oh yes I did as they shared their passion for the ukulele, the questions they asked about the hula implements, the stories behind the art of hula to the making of the ukulele?
-BUT of course they have a wonderful music teacher, Ms. Karin Puffer who took my ukulele workshop in Martha's Vineyard, and that explains why they are great!
-Such a wonderful experience, mahalo piha to Westborough School District, Principal John Mendes, Karin Puffer,
+All 400 of them, oh yes as I shared their passion for the ukulele.
+The questions they asked about the hula implements, the stories behind the art of hula to the making of the ukulele?
+Very smart little intellectual ones I might add, I enjoyed them immensely daily with their smiles, constant shifting of restlessness around each other on the cafeteria floor.

 Am I excited, YES!
 On way out to some snow and chill for my spring break this week to Boston.
 Will be teaching grades K-3rd graders simple ukulele instruction, along with some "noho hula" for the kids.